There’s a new gem on Great Diamond, and it shines flamingo pink.

 The crawling traffic on Commercial Street, long ticket queue at the ferry terminal, and clanking cranes moving freight — all of the busyness of the Old Port melted away as Casco Bay Lines’ Aucocisco III shoved off.
 The ferry passed by South Portland’s Bug Light, the old fort on House Island, and the waterfront homes on Peaks, docking some 20 minutes later at Great Diamond Island’s Diamond Cove, where golf carts are the main mode of motorized transportation.

 We stepped off the boat and headed for Crown Jewel, a low brick building with a small front porch, a few hundred yards up the road.
 One of two restaurants on the island, it opened last year with a menu that tilts toward seafood.
 No surprise there.
 But the kitchen throws plenty of twists.
 Steamed clams?
 Check, but with chimichurri and chili jam.
 Oysters?
 Yep, lightly baked and accompanied by miso-mushroom butter, gelled pearls of yuzu juice, and pickled mustard seeds.
+Try something similar at home at low costs from here.

 Inside the blacksmithery turned general store turned restaurant, owner Alex Wight has created a look she calls “universal island décor,” although her island aesthetic is more Key West than Casco Bay.
 Instead of decking the place out in blue-and-white upholstery, lobster buoys, and model ships, Wight went with rattan-topped barstools, palm-print banquette cushions, and a 4-foot-tall neon flamingo sign that bathes the space in a pink glow.